jarnal/CountryPickerTextfield/README.md

 This framework was built using [Playground Driven Development](https://medium.com/flawless-app-stories/playground-driven-development-in-swift-cf167489fe7b).

-Compile 'CountryPickerTextfieldFramework' target for 'Generic iOS Device' first.
+Compile `CountryPickerTextfieldFramework` target for `Generic iOS Device` first.
 Compile it for at least one simulator device if you want to use it in playground.

 Enjoy 🎉 !